 Once you've got a better idea of what content you have available and how it resonates with your audience, then you can decide what content needs to be created or optimized.

 Based on your content mapping and inventory, you may discover that you have a ton of news stories and videos that appeal to donors, but nothing that appeals to prospective students interested in art — even though you have a great art program.

-Blogs are an easy piece of content to produce on the fly — meaning they can be incorporated into your content marketing almost instantly.
-And since blogs are meant to be more informal than traditional forms of marketing, this is your ideal platform for recruiting student, faculty, and even parent contributors who want to share their stories and tips.
+Blogs are an easy piece of content to produce on the fly — meaning they can be incorporated into your content marketing and inbound marketing almost instantly.
+And since blogs are meant to be more informal than traditional outbound marketing, this is your ideal platform for recruiting students, faculty, and even parent contributors who want to share their stories and tips.